jfcloutier/karma_system/design_notes/beliefs.md

 > How many relations of a given type and directionality an object has with other objects in the current timeframe only.

-e.g. this policy was attempted twice to achieve this goal
+e.g. this policy was executed twice

 * What
   * A property